aws-powertools/powertools-lambda-python/docs/core/logger.md

 ##### clear_state method

-`clear_state()` is a method you can call explicitly within your code to clear appended keys at any point during the execution of a single Lambda invocation.
+You can call `clear_state()` as a method explicitly within your code to clear appended keys at any point during the execution of your Lambda invocation.

-This allows for more granular control over the logger's state within a single function execution, enabling you to reset the logger to its initial state before specific logging operations or at the end of certain processes within the same Lambda run.

 === "clear_state_method.py"